lelou6666/WavesOfWhat/readme.txt

-We apply classifiers implemented in the scikit-learn machine learning package to astronomical factors derived from natal data of Professionals Notabilities from Archives Gauquelin.
+We apply 15 classifiers implemented in the scikit-learn machine learning package to astronomical factors derived from natal data of Professionals Notabilities from Archives Gauquelin.
-We train and evaluate classifiers on pairs of professions, sportsmen vs scientists, sportsmen vs militaries, scientists vs militaries.
+We train and evaluate classifiers on pairs of professions, sportsmen versus scientists, sportsmen vs military, scientists vs military.

 Splitting into training and validation sets is always done in a stratified fashion: training sets are built so that the yearly frequencies are equalized.